- 3.5 Hours

 - St. Peter's Basilica

-After, we will make the trek over to the Vatican Palace, discussing papal history as we start on the ‘percoso classico’, the path to some of the world’s most famous ancient and Renaissance paintings and sculptures.
-Along the way we’ll make a number of stops, including the Pio Clementino Museum, the Gallery of Maps, the Gallery of Tapestries, and either the Raphael Rooms or the Pinacoteca, connecting the dots between the history and aesthetic significance of these masterpieces as we walk.
+Upon entrance this tour will start off in the Vatican Museums, discussing papal history as you start on the ‘percoso classico’, the path to some of the world’s most famous ancient and Renaissance paintings and sculptures.
+Along the way you may make a number of stops depending on your interests, including the Pio Clementino Museum, the Gallery of Maps, the Gallery of Tapestries, and maybe the Pinacoteca as well, connecting the dots between the history and aesthetic significance of these masterpieces as you stroll.
+You will benefit from some extra space as you navigate the hallways thanks to your early entrance.

-Our last stop will be St. Peter’s Basilica, where we’ll gaze upon the profound beauty of Michelangelo’s Pietà and survey the church’s celebrated architectural features, before heading out to St. Peter’s Square for a peek at the Swiss Guards.
+Your last stop will be St. Peter’s Basilica, where you’ll gaze upon the profound beauty of Michelangelo’s Pietà and survey the church’s celebrated architectural features, before heading out to St. Peter’s Square to finish off with a peek at the Swiss Guards.

 Is this tour wheelchair accessible?